krishnap1312/OrderCart/README.md

 - **Database Storage**: All menu items are stored in a database, ensuring persistence and easy retrieval.

 ### End User's Interface
-- **View Menu Items**: The frontend fetches menu items from the database and displays them for the end user.
+- **View Menu Items**: The front end fetches menu items from the database and displays them for the end user.
 - **Add Items to Cart**: Users can add items to their cart from the menu.
-- **Modify Cart**: Users can increment or decrement the quantity of items in their cart or remove items entirely.
+- **Modify Cart**: Users can increment or decrease the quantity of items in their cart or remove items entirely.
 - **Dynamic Total Price**: The total price of items in the cart is dynamically updated based on the number of items and their quantities.
 - **QR Code Payment**: Users can view a QR code to make payments using any UPI ID.
 - **Confirm Payment**: After making the payment, users must click on the "Confirm Payment" button.
-Note that the payment gateway is a dummy, so actual payment processing is not implemented.
+Note that the payment gateway is a dummy, but if you scan a QR Code using any UPI app it will show the receiver's name and even you can transfer the amount too.
+The actual payment processing is not implemented means if payment is done then this restaurant won't automatically redirect you to the Home Page you have to click on the *Confirm Payment* button.
 - **Empty Cart**: Once payment is confirmed, the cart is emptied, and the ordered products are stored in the database.

 ## Installation and Setup